browserengineering/book/book/http.md

     function.
 Its value can be whatever you want---it identifies your browser to the host.

--   Add support for the `file://` scheme to `split_url`.
-Unlike `http://`, the file protocol has an empty host and port, because it always refers to a path on your local computer.
-You will need to modify `split_url` to return the scheme as an extra output, which will be either `http` or `file`.
-Then, you\'ll need to modify `request` to take in the scheme and to \"request\" `file` URLs by calling `open` on the path and reading it.
-Naturally, in that case, there will be no headers.

 -   Error codes in the 300 range refer to redirects.
 Change the browser so that, for 300-range statuses, the browser repeats the request with the URL in the `Location` header.
 Note that the `Location`